mikaelbr/node-notifier/README.md

   'title': void 0,
   'subtitle': void 0,
   'message': void 0,
-  'sound': false, // Case Sensitive string for location of sound file, or use one of OS X's native sounds (see below) 'icon': 'Terminal Icon', // Absolute Path to Triggering Icon 'contentImage': void 0, // Absolute Path to Attached Image (Content Image) 'open': void 0, // URL to open on Click
+  'sound': false, // Case Sensitive string for location of sound file, or use one of macOS' native sounds (see below) 'icon': 'Terminal Icon', // Absolute Path to Triggering Icon 'contentImage': void 0, // Absolute Path to Attached Image (Content Image) 'open': void 0, // URL to open on Click